 Sides

-I hope you enjoy this simple lace crochet crop top pattern.
+I hope you enjoy this simple lace crochet top pattern.
 I can’t wait to see your makes!
 You can purchase the digital PDF crochet pattern with sizing XS-5X HERE.

-our Ravelry, Etsy, LoveCrafts, or WeCrochet Shop.
+For more crochet patterns by MJ’s Off The Hook Designs see our Ravelry, Etsy, LoveCrafts, WeCrochet or Ribblr Shop.
 Check out our Facebook and Instagram for daily inspiration!